mullenkamp/nasadap/README.rst

 At the moment, only the "Final" daily data for both missions are possible to download via the nasaprecip package.
 I might consider adding in the others (i.e. early/late, subdaily) when properly motivated.

+New users must register an account `here <https://urs.earthdata.nasa.gov/users/new>`_ to get a username and password to access the data via nasaprecip.

 ..
 Documentation
 .. --------------
 ..
 The primary documentation for the package can be found `here <http://hydrointerp.readthedocs.io>`_.